sirisian/ecmascript-types/README.md

 ### A.1 Lexical Grammar

-THIS SECTION IS A WIP
+THIS SECTION IS A WIP which will contain the stricture grammar changes also.

 *VariableDeclaration*<sub>[In, Yield]</sub>:
 &nbsp;&nbsp;&nbsp;&nbsp;*BindingIdentifier*<sub>[?Yield]</sub> *Initializer*<sub>[?In, ?Yield]opt</sub>